ChevanR/G-Bomber-V2.0/README.md

 Before you begin, make sure you have the following:
 - Python 3.x: Installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).
 - Internet Connection: Required to send emails via SMTP.
-- Valid SMTP Server Credentials: You will need access to an SMTP server and valid credentials (username and password) that will allow you to send emails.
+- Valid Gmail Credentials: You will need access to an SMTP server and valid credentials (email and password) that will allow you to send emails.

 ### Installing the Script
 1. Clone the Repository: Download the script to your local machine by cloning the repository or directly downloading the source code.